QubelyLabs/startersaas-go-api/README.md

 }
 ```

-Then sets its title, its price (in cents, the same you have configured in Stripe) and the list of features you want to show in the frontend pricing table.
+Then sets its title, its price (in cents, the same you have configured in Stripe) and the list of features you want to show in the client pricing table.

 Set `"monthly":true` if your plan is billed on monthly basis, otherwise we consider it billed yearly.